Black Diamond Mines Regional Preserve: Rose Hill Cemetery

-Sandstone mine
+Sandstone mines

 In the 1920s, a mine producing high-quality silica sandstone was started by owner Marvin Greathouse on a hillside above the Somersville townsite.
 He sold the product to the Hazel-Atlas Glass Company which operated a plant in Oakland manufacturing glass containers.
 Hazel-Atlas eventually purchased the mine and operated it until about 1945.
-Another sandstone mine in the Nortonville area produced sand used by the Columbia Steel mill in Pittsburg, California for steel casting.
+Another sandstone mine in the Nortonville area produced sand used by the Columbia Steel mill in Pittsburg, California, for steel casting.
 The two companies recovered more than 1.8e6 ST of sand between from the 1920s to the 1940s.
 The Hazel-Atlas mine is being restored and maintained by park staff and can be visited on guided tours which cover the area's mining history and geology.

 Inside the Greathouse portal, a 950 foot-long section of the entrance corridor has been made into a museum.
 The first section is a series of self-guided exhibits, while the larger second section (which has a separate entrance from the outside), houses a reconstruction of the Hazel-Atlas works as it would have appeared around 1940.

-EBRPD originally repurposed the Hazel-Atlas mine as a museum in the 1970s, but storm damage in 2007 forced closure of this attraction for extensive repairs.
+Park staff originally repurposed the Hazel-Atlas mine as a museum in the 1970s, but storm damage in 2007 forced closure of this attraction for extensive repairs.
 It did not reopen for five years.